Search Menu

 Utah

 House Bill 478 as introduced sought to regulate breeders in the state, and included multiple amendments requested by AKC on a previous version from 2023.
 The House of Representatives removed all the breeder requirements from the bill and instead passed a bill with standards and requirements for shelters and rescues.
-The bill as amended was signed by the governor and goes into effect on May 1, 2024.
+The bill as amended was signed by the governor and went into effect on May 1, 2024.

 Washington